NY PSC Secretary Grants Extension Of Deadline For ESCO Compliance With Revised UBPs

 The Secretary of the New York PSC has granted a further extension for ESCO compliance with the recently revised Uniform Business Practices (UBPs) that had been adopted on January 19, 2018.

-"In light of the fact that the petitions for rehearing are still pending before the Commission, the deadline for ESCOs eligible to operate in New York and electric and gas distribution utilities that have tariffed provisions providing for retail access to comply with the Commission’s Order Adopting Revised Uniform Business Practices is extended to April 4, 2019.
-This extension is granted in order to promote the fair, orderly and efficient conduct of this proceeding," the Secretary said in the notice granting the extension
+"In light of the fact that the petitions for rehearing are still pending before the Commission, the deadline for ESCOs eligible to operate in New York and electric and gas distribution utilities that have tariffed provisions providing for retail access to comply with the Commission’s Order Adopting Revised Uniform Business Practices is extended to July 5, 2019.
+This extension is granted in order to promote the fair, orderly and efficient conduct of this proceeding," the Secretary said in a notice granting the extension

 As previously reported (see details here), among other things, the revised Uniform Business Practices now require ESCOs, for residential and small non-residential customers, to conduct, "an independent third party verification," for any sale resulting from a scheduled appointment, in addition to door-to-door and telephonic sales